 The Heart Foundation's national CEO, Adjunct Professor John Kelly, says many people underestimate the effects of physical inactivity — on themselves, their loved ones and the health system.

-“Walking is hugely underrated as a powerful prescription for good health and this latest research shows how beneficial it can be in lowering your risk of heart disease,” he says.
-“This can be as simple as taking a walk during your lunch break, parking a few blocks away, or walking the kids to school.”
+"Walking is hugely underrated as a powerful prescription for good health and this latest research shows how beneficial it can be in lowering your risk of heart disease," he says.

 Some more simple ways to incorporate walking into your day: